 Welcome to the Historic Congressional Cemetery (HCC) K9 Corps.
 Please bear in mind that HCC is first and foremost a functioning cemetery – not a “dog park” – and dog walking is a privilege that is limited to members of the HCC K9 Corps.
-Collective enjoyment of the Cemetery should be readily possible as long as members are courteous and considerate toward each other, the cemetery grounds, and other visitors.
+Non-member dog walking is only permitted with the purchase of a one-day pass ($10 per dog), and pass holders must follow K9 Corps rules.
+Collective enjoyment of the Cemetery should be readily possible as long as all dog walkers are courteous and considerate toward each other, the cemetery grounds, and other visitors.

-4. Cemetery closure to dogs.
-The Cemetery is closed to dogs between 11 a.m. and 3 m. every Saturday and on specific holidays, including Easter, Mother’s Day, Father’s Day, Memorial Day, Independence Day, Veterans Day, Thanksgiving, and Christmas.
-The Cemetery will also be closed at other times for burials and other special events, as announced in advance to the K9 Corps.
-Notifications of periodic closures are sent via email to all members/walkers; posted on Twitter, Facebook, and CemeteryDogs.org; and signage indicating closure is placed at the HCC main gate.
-It is the member/walker’s responsibility to confirm that the Cemetery is open to dogs before visiting.
-To maintain the integrity of non-dog walking events, the owner of any dog found to be on the Cemetery grounds during closure hours will have their K9 Corps membership immediately revoked.
+Dog walking is prohibited during ALL burials and services.
+The Cemetery will also be closed at other times for special events, as announced in advance to the K9 Corps.
+Notifications of periodic closures for burials and events are sent via email to all members/walkers; posted on Twitter, Facebook, and CemeteryDogs.org; and signage indicating closure is placed at the HCC main gate.
+It is the walker’s responsibility to confirm that the Cemetery is open to dogs before visiting.
+To maintain the integrity of non-dog walking events, the owner of any dog found to be on the Cemetery grounds during closure hours will have their membership/day-pass privileges immediately revoked.

 - Respect for HCC grounds.
 All members/walkers must be respectful of the Cemetery monuments and grave markers.
 Because of the risk of damage and/or injury, do not sit or lean on the gravestones.
 Dogs, children, and others must not climb on the grassy areas covering the family vaults.
 Out of concern for the monuments and grounds, the use of balls, Frisbees, or dog toys of any kind is not permitted in the Cemetery.

-7. Cleaning up after dogs.
+- Cleaning up after dogs.
 Regardless of the weather or time of day or year, members/walkers must clean up after all dogs at all times, disposing of waste properly.
 If you see waste, please pick it up even if it was not left by your dog.
 Please bring a flashlight if you come after dark.

-9. Applicability of rules to professional dog walkers.
+- Applicability of rules to professional dog walkers.
 Professional dog walkers must register with the Cemetery on an annual basis – providing any updates to contact and client information as needed – and complete the Acceptance of Rules/Waiver and Release of Liability.
 It is the responsibility of the K9 Corps member to ensure their dog walker is aware of this new requirement.
 Professional dog walkers must adhere to all K9 Corps rules, including the limitation on walking no more than three member dogs at a time (non- member dogs are not permitted).
 If this policy is violated, both the walker and owner will receive a warning and, should a future violation occur, both walker and owner will be banned from dog walking in the Cemetery.

 - Apologies for aggressive behavior are expected.

-- Payment of any vet bills by the owner of the aggressive dog is mandatory.
+- Payment of any vet bills by the owner(s) of the aggressive dog(s) is mandatory.